SHAKyMLRepo/shakymlrepo.github.io/README.md

 - **Data Analysis**: With data stored locally, I intend to use this data in future projects.

+**Ethics and Regulations**:

+- **Data Privacy and GDPR Compliance**: The data from this project should have no PPI included so will not have GDPR compliance implications.

+- **Website Terms of Use**: As we are web scraping from commercial websites, we must ensure we comply with their terms of use.
+This project is just for personal development of Data Scraping and Data Cleaning skills and will not be used for commercial activity due to these terms.
+The project will transparently state the source and owner of the data with clear attribution.

 ### [Project: Webpage with Weather Chatbot using Local Database](https://github.com/SHAKyMLRepo/Project2.git)*

 #### Introduction